NSAIDs: What They Are and How They Work

 Like any medication, there are certain side effects that should be taken into consideration before taking NSAIDs.
 The most common side effects include upset stomach, drowsiness, and increased blood pressure.
 NSAIDs can also cause kidney damage if not taken correctly.
 It is important to speak to your doctor about the risks associated with taking NSAIDs before taking them.

-See also Living with Arthritis: Coping Strategies and Support Resources (Targeting Navigational and Transactional Search Intent)
+See also The Link Between Arthritis and Diet: Foods to Avoid and Include (Targeting Navigational and Transactional Search Intent)

 Benefits of Taking NSAIDs